dimitarOnGithub/temporals/README.md

 The goal of this library is to provide a minimalistic, out-of-the-box utility on top of the Python's `datetime` in regards to working with time and date, or both, periods.

+> :warning: As it currently stands (assume the latest release), the library has no out of the box support
+> for "aware" datetime objects.
+All the calculations are done by the Python `datetime` library.

 ## Quickstart

 ### Installation